Creating a Da○saba○ber (No. 3)

 Experience points

-I'm not sure if "experience points" is the correct term, but they are collected to acquire weapons and level up.
+I'm not sure if "experience points" is the correct term, but it's that stuff you collect to acquire weapons and level up.

-The Enemy class generates an Exp object through the ExpController class when the death animation ends.
+The Enemy class generates an Exp object through the ExpController class when the death animation finishes.

 Generation process